The Dodos: Beware of the Maniacs

 The duo released the 2006 album Beware of the Maniacs, which was self-released under the "Dodo Bird" moniker.
-In support of the album, Long and Kroeber toured relentlessly for most of 2007.
+Long and Kroeber toured relentlessly in support of the album for most of 2007.
 The band began to receive critical attention and developed a growing fan base.
 Fans began referring to Dodo Bird simply as "The Dodos", and the band decided to change their name accordingly.

 Visiter

 In December 2007, the Dodos were signed by Frenchkiss Records and they released their second album Visiter in March 2008, to critical acclaim.

 In an April 2008 interview in the L.A.
 Record, Long revealed the origin of the name of Visiter.
 "The reason it’s misspelled is that it’s from a drawing this kid gave us.
 We played a show for a bunch of kids in South Central L.A.—Dorsey High.
 A friend’s sister [Barbara Lempel] is a special-ed teacher there, so we went down there to her class and we played for the kids and it was super fun.
 Then it came to the kids asking us questions and then one of the kids came up to us and he gave us a drawing with that written on it.
 The drawing is the cover actually of the album, and just—I dunno we liked it.
 Actually, we used all of the drawings that the kids made in the artwork on the album.
 It was definitely a fun, interesting venture for us.
 We’d never played for kids before—we didn’t know what to expect but they were clapping and dancing."

 In 2009, the song "Fools," also from the Visiter album, was featured in an advertisement for Miller Chill.

-After the release of Visiter, the band included Joe Haener (formerly of The Gris Gris and Battleship) in its touring line-up, playing xylophone, toy piano and additional percussions.
+After the release of Visiter, the band added Joe Haener (formerly of The Gris Gris and Battleship) to its touring line-up, where he played xylophone, toy piano and additional percussions.